 Keeping dogs and chickens together may sound strange, but people have been doing it for hundreds of years to protect their birds from wild animals and thieves.
-If you have chickens and are thinking about getting a dog, you will be glad to know it’s quite possible to get the two to cohabitate.
-However, as you can imagine, there are quite a few things you will need to consider before allowing them to be together.
-Keep reading while we provide you with a guide to help you safely bring these two animals together.
+If you have chickens and are thinking about getting a dog, you will be glad to know that it’s quite possible for the two to cohabitate.
+However, there are quite a few things that you will need to consider first.
+Read on for a guide to help you safely bring these two animals together.

 1. Choose the Right Breeds